jniemann66/knightsTour/README.md

 # Knights Tours #

-Explore the world of Knights tours on arbitrary board sizes
+A tool for exploring the world of Knights tours on arbitrary board sizes

 ## Live Demo
 [Knight's Tours](http://knightstour.juddn.com)